beameio/cyclecloud/README.md

 Currently the main differences are:
 - allows to use an already existing vnet
-- installs beame cyclecloud-htcondor project in the cyclecloud machine
+- installs https://github.com/beameio/cyclecloud-htcondor project in the cyclecloud machine